univention/univention-corporate-server/doc/developer-reference/join/write-join.rst

 :command:`ucs_unregisterLDAPExtension` :samp:`[--binddn {bind-dn} --bindpwdfile {filename}]` ``{`` :samp:`--schema {objectname} | --acl {objectname} | --udm_syntax {objectname} | --udm_hook {objectname} | --udm_module {objectname}` ``...}``
-   There is a corresponding :command:`ucs_unregisterLDAPExtension` function, which can be used to unregister extension objects.
+   There is a corresponding :command:`ucs_unregisterLDAPExtension` function, which can be used to un-register extension objects.
 This only works if no app is registered any longer for the object.
 It must not be called unless it has been verified that no object in LDAP still requires this schema extension.
    For this reason it should generally not be called in unjoin scripts.

    .. code-block:: bash
-      :caption: Schema unregistration in unjoin script
+      :caption: Schema un-registration in unjoin script
       :name: join-unregister-extensions

       . /usr/share/univention-lib/ldap.sh